WRAPUP 3-China's trade unexpectedly shrinks as COVID curbs, global slowdown jolt demand | Business

 Chinese policymakers pledged last week to prioritise economic growth and press on with reforms, easing fears that ideology could take precedence as President Xi Jinping began a new leadership term and disruptive lockdowns continued with no clear exit strategy in sight.
 Tepid domestic demand, partly weighed down by fresh COVID curbs and lockdowns in October, hurt importers.

 Inbound shipments declined 0.7% from a 0.3% gain in September, below a forecast 0.1% increase, marking the weakest outcome since August 2020.
-The harsh impact on demand from strict pandemic measures and a property slump was also highlighted in a broad range of Chinese imports; purchases of soybeans declined to eight-year-lows last month while copper and coal imports also fell.
+The harsh impact on demand from strict pandemic measures and a property slump was also highlighted in a broad range of Chinese imports; purchases of soybeans declined to eight-year-lows last month while copper imports fell and coal imports slipped after hitting a 10-month high in September.

 On top of the global slowdown, frail domestic consumption will put more strain on China's economy for a while yet, analysts say.
 "Insufficient domestic demand is the main constraint on China's short-term recovery and long-term growth trajectory," said Bruce Pang, chief economist at Jones Lang Lasalle.